gyulanemeth/bluefox.email/comparisons/bluefox-vs-brevo.md

 - BlueFox Standard: 2 Premium packs at $300 each = $600/mo equivalent.
 - BYO SES Premium: $300 platform + ~$100 AWS = ~$400/mo.

 **Cost summary:** For mid-volume sending where multi-channel marketing isn't needed, BlueFox Email's pack pricing and BYO SES option are typically cheaper than Brevo's equivalent Standard tier, sometimes substantially so at higher volumes.
 Brevo is competitive (and sometimes cheaper) at small monthly volumes within the free tier, and remains the value choice when SMS, WhatsApp, push, live chat, or sales CRM are part of the same use case.
-Brevo's volume-based pricing (vs contact-based like Mailchimp or Klaviyo) is genuinely advantageous for large lists with low send frequency.
+Both bill by send volume rather than contact count (unlike Mailchimp or Klaviyo), so both handle large lists with low send frequency well; at equal volume BlueFox's per-send packs are typically the cheaper of the two.

 **Where Brevo makes sense despite the higher price at scale:**
 - You also need SMS, WhatsApp, web/mobile push, live chat, or a sales CRM, and would otherwise pay for those as separate tools.
-- You need EU data residency for GDPR or regulatory reasons.
-Brevo is French-incorporated with EU-based infrastructure and B Corp certified.
+- You specifically want a B Corp-certified, French-incorporated vendor.
+(Both platforms keep data in the EU and are GDPR compliant, so EU residency alone doesn't separate them.)
 - You want AI-driven content generation (Aura), AI dynamic content, or AI segmentation (Enterprise) without integrating third-party tools.
-- You have a large contact list with infrequent campaigns.
-Volume pricing favors this profile heavily.
 - You need first-party SDKs across seven languages rather than rolling against a REST API.
 - You want a single vendor for multi-channel marketing automation plus a built-in CRM.

 **Where BlueFox Email is the clear choice:**
 - Mid-to-high-volume email sending where per-send pricing beats Brevo's volume tiers.
+- Large contact lists with infrequent campaigns: per-send packs (valid 12 months) cost less than Brevo at the same send volume.
 - Email-focused workflows where SMS, WhatsApp, push, CRM, and landing pages are handled elsewhere (or not needed).
 - You want automation, segmentation, and analytics on the free tier with no contact cap or tier-gating.
 - You want to bring your own AWS SES and keep your own sending reputation.